zooniverse/front-end-monorepo/docs/arch/adr-30.md

 - Dates will need to be set up manually, e.g. free-text for Day, researcher-generated list of months for Month.
 Note that for Engaging Crowds project #1, each subject set will cover the same year, so that info should already be in the subject metadata.
 In the future, we will develop some kind of date input task, but it won’t be available for the initial Engaging Crowds effort.
 - Generally project owners using the PFE dropdown task will need to migrate to one of the new options, and thus there will not be backwards compatibility with the PFE version.
 - The updated task type will need an updated editor in the lab.
+- The updated task type may need new translatable fields defined for workflows in Panoptes.